neophob/StripInvaders/README.md

 * check http://neophob.com/2012/01/stripinvaders-howto-assemble/ for more information how to assemble the LED Strip

 ## OSC GUI
-StripInvaders provide some ready to use OSC GUI's:
+StripInvaders provide some ready to use OSC GUI's for different OS:

 * [OSX/WIN](https://github.com/neophob/StripInvaders/downloads) Application to configure the PixelController
 * [PureData](http://puredata.info/) OSC Gui, path: OSCGUI/simple.pd (needed to configure the PixelController)
 * [Control](http://charlie-roberts.com/Control/) OSC Gui, Android/iOS, path: OSCGUI/si.js
 * [TouchOSC](http://hexler.net/software/touchosc) OSC Gui, iOS, path: OSCGUI/StripInvaders_iPhone.touchosc
 * [TouchOSC](http://hexler.net/software/touchosc) OSC Gui, iOS, path: OSCGUI/StripInvaders_iPad.touchosc

+### TouchOSC
+Get TouchOSC from the Apple App Store.
+You can use [TouchOSC Editor](http://hexler.net/software/touchosc) or iTunes to copy the iPad or iPhone interface from the `OSCGUI` subdirectory.

+### Control
+Get it from the Google [Play Store](https://play.google.com/store/apps/details?id=com.charlieroberts.Control).
+After starting the application press on the + button on top to add the StripInvaders interface.
+Enter the URL (`https://raw.github.com/neophob/StripInvaders/master/OSCGUI/si.js`), select the StripInvaders from the Destination tab and you're ready to go.

 ## Development Hints